 - Better health outcomes for all

-It is against these goals and the accompanying outcomes that we will assess and grade our performance and determine collectively the action to be taken.
+It is against these goals and outcomes that NHS organisations are required to assess and grade performance.
 The Equality Delivery System grades are set out below:

 ties performance to set new equality objectives which will be delivered through a robust action plan over the next four years.